Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with persistent item shortcut actions

-Gives merchants easy access to popular actions from the resource’s show page.
-See the [Adding shortcut actions to resource list items section of the case study](#study-custom-item-shortcut-actions) for implementation details.
+Use persistent shortcut actions in rare cases when the action cannot be made available on the item’s show page.
+Persistent shortcut actions roll up into an overflow menu on small screens.

 ```jsx
 <Card>